For Ice Cube … one respectful rejoinder: The n-word belongs to America

 ◊ ◊ ◊

-But that didn’t make it a tool as much as a habit, and maybe even a reflex.
-You can’t realistically imbue a word with a new meaning, or even a new interpretation, without first reckoning with the original meaning — if only to make sense of why meaning or interpretation should be different in the first place.
+But that doesnn’t make it a tool as much as a habit, and maybe even a reflex.
+You can’t realistically imbue a word with a new meaning, or even a new interpretation, without first reckoning with its original meaning — if only to make sense of why that meaning or interpretation should be any different.

 Regrettably, and ironically, we’re a long ways from that reckoning.
 We’re two generations from Lenny Bruce’s era and the n-word still hasn’t lost its ability to shock, to numb, to provoke, to savage, to outrage.
 Whether it’s pronounced with an “a” or an “er” doesn’t really matter.
 It cuts no less deeply because casual users end it with one or the other.
 The word casts a long shadow, well beyond the near-sightedness of its users.

 And as certain figures in the national political life have ratified that word, approving with a blind eye either the word itself or the cases of racial retribution and physical rage that have followed in its wake, it effectively refutes the “our word” argument.
 Since the 2016 presidential election, those bad actors have done all they could do to reify the word’s original meaning, and to act, violently and terminally, against African Americans, with the latitude they believe the n-word conveys to them by birthright.